wp-plugins/comment-contest/readme.txt

 === Plugin Name ===
 Contributors: zhykos
 Donate link: http://wp-comment-contest.zhyweb.org/
-Tags: comments, contest, concours, commentaire, zhykos, zhyweb Requires at least: 3.3
+Tags: comments, contest, draw, concours, commentaire, zhykos, zhyweb Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you create a contest on your website, you can draw all comments in a specific post.
+Comment Contest allows you to manage contests on your website.
+This plug-in draws all comments in a specific post and show you the winners.

 == Description ==

-If you want to organize a contest on your blog (some goodies, games ... to win), use this plugin.
+If you want to organize a contest on your blog (some goodies, games... to win), use this plugin.
 Comment Contest works only with comments.
-You choose some comments, set some features (winners' number ...) and the system chooses the winners.
+You choose some comments, set some features (winners' number ...) and the system chooses the winners for you.

 == Installation ==